daniel3521/STA-141B-Final-Project/README.md

 ### Introduction

+In this project we are going to look at the trends in the housing market during COVID years 2020-present and analyze how COVID has affected the housing market all over the U.S. We analyze trends for big and small cities and also compare home purchase to rental choice.
 This report uses 5 of the 7 categories that are related to the lessons in Fall 2021 STA-141B taught by Professor Andrew Farris.
+Categories that will be included are: 1.
+"Project organization, writeup readability, and overall conclusions", 2.
+"Code quality, readability, and efficiency", 4.
+"Data munging", 5.
+"Data visualization", 6.
+"Data extraction".
 Categories that will be excluded are: 3.
 "Scientific programming, custom algorithms, and numpy use" and 7.
 "Data Storage".

 ### Data